South Carolina stays No. 1 in women's AP Top 25 despite loss - WHIZ News

 STREAK BUSTERS

 It was a week that saw a few longtime streaks come to an end.
-Indiana’s win over Maryland was the Hoosiers first-ever against the the Terrapins in 12 tries.
+Indiana’s win over Maryland was the Hoosiers’ first against the the Terrapins in 12 tries.
 Baylor’s loss to Kansas State was its first in 18 years, ending a 36-game winning streak by the Bears.

 GAME OF THE WEEK